The best life insurance for seniors in June 2023

 Best life insurance for people over 70: Pacific Life

 Pacific Life is also a great option for people over 70.
-In addition to its flexibility with some health conditions, the company has a coverage minimum of $50,000 for term policies, while other companies have a minimum of $100,000, offering older adults more flexibility for their coverage amounts.
+In addition to its flexibility with some health conditions, the company has a low coverage minimum of $50,000 for term policies, while other companies have a minimum of $100,000, offering older adults more flexibility for their coverage amounts.

 Ready to shop for life insurance for seniors?

-Summary of the best life insurance companies for seniors
+Best life insurance companies for seniors

 How much does life insurance for seniors cost?

-A 60-year-old with only a few minor health conditions can expect to pay around $70 per month for a 10-year term life insurance policy with a $250,000 death benefit payout.
+A healthy 60-year-old can pay between $63 and $83 per month for a 10-year term life insurance policy with a $250,000 death benefit.

-Term life insurance
+Term life insurance rates for seniors

 Age